ewine-project/lte_u_interference_on_wifi/README.md

 interference-aware packet scheduling, i.e. transmission during LTE-U OFF phases, and adaptive channel bonding, i.e. using secondary channel during LTE-U OFF phases only.

+The task is to achieve the aforementioned using information available at the MAC layer in a passive approach.

 ## Experiment setup

 Our system model is shown below.
 Here we have a WiFi BSS consisting of a single AP serving a single client station.